KacperM33/Image-Classification-and-Adversarial-Attack-Testing/README.md

 **Right** – Photo after perturbations incorrectly recognized as a **hedgehog** with 86.12% accuracy.

 ## ✍️ Conclusion
-- **In the first test**. a perturbation with *epsilon = 0.02* was used to fool the model.
+- **In the first test**. a perturbation with *epsilon = 0.02*, which was sufficient to fool the model.
 The result **was satisfactory**, both images are very similar and difficult to distinguish by a human, yet the perturbation managed to deceive the model. ✔️

-- **In the second test**, a perturbation with *epsilon = 0.8* was applied.
+- **In the second test**, a perturbation with *epsilon = 0.8* was the minimal value that successfully fooled the model.
 The result **was unsatisfactory**, since the images were visibly different and easy for a human to distinguish, making it trivial for the model to be fooled. ❌

 - **In the third test**, a perturbation with *epsilon = 0.02* was used again.
 As in the first test, the result **was satisfactory**, the images are very similar and difficult to distinguish by a human, but the model was still successfully fooled by the perturbation. ✔️

+> Note: Increasing the value of **epsilon** amplified the strength of the attack, but it also made the images more distinguishable to a human observer.

 ## 📂 Project Structure